 The graph-fold algorithm presented in this paper is a good and precise approach for delivering optimal complex service execution plan in the process of complex service composition.
-However reader should remember that the graph-fold was designed in order to transform the complex service scenario graph to the single node with m versions.
-The abilities to develop the simple decision making algorithms comes straight from the fact, that the resulting versions are ordered and one can pick the worst and the best version very quick.
 The graph reduction procedure proposed in this paper completes the other approaches proposed in the literature [1,2,6,7,10].
-The most important weak side of proposed approach is the complexity of the procedure which strongly depends on the number of the atomic services versions.
+The most important weak side of proposed approach is the complexity of the stated problem.
 The graph-fold algorithm was significantly slower than the reference algorithms what can cause growth of calculation time in case of complex service execution scenarios with large amount of functionalities or large amount of atomic service versions available.